stevegrunwell/write-some-docs/slides.md

 Note:

-* If you're looking for ways to get move involved with a project, writing documentation is a great first step, as it's an area where a lot of projects need serious help.
+* If you're looking for ways to get more involved with a project, writing documentation is a great first step, as it's an area where a lot of projects need serious help.
 * Writing documentation forces you to understand the code better, helps other people, and is very likely to be accepted and greatly appreciated.
 * Looking to give back or get involved?
 Writing documentation will help make you the maintainer's favorite person